madwire-media/sails-generate-forestay/README.md

 ```
 <img src="https://user-images.githubusercontent.com/444485/39222294-33550f88-47f9-11e8-800b-c6e565184d69.png" width="500">
 - `routes.js` rendered menu in Forestay layouts.
 Set `forestay.hideFromMenu = true` to hide a route from the menu.
 Any `GET` items will otherwise end up in here.
 Also use `forestay.linkName` to specify display friendly names and `forestay.model` so forestay understands what model the router is going to use.
+- `model.attributes[key].meta.forestay.updateCreateFilterBy` for Models Create Filter By - Only show models with specified property value. for example, only models related to a specific record by id